 Do you have to self-drive the Iceland Ring Road?

 The road trip in this post is based on a self-drive itinerary which means you drive yourself.
-This gives you the most flexibility in terms of your itinerary hiring a car; however, it’s not the only option!
+Driving in Iceland gives you the most flexibility in terms of your itinerary hiring a car; however, it’s not the only option!

 One popular option would be to take a group tour instead.
 This means someone else will handle everything for you, including the driving, itinerary and accommodation, and you get to just enjoy the sight-seeing.